RetroPie/RetroPie-Docs/docs/Splashscreen.md

 - **Manually Edit Splashscreen List:** You can edit the splashscreen.list manually to point to multiple images to be played as a slideshow (you'll use tab to get out of edit mode)

-- **Update RetroPie Splashscreens:** This gives you the option to update the splashscreens as new images are added to the [splashscreen repo](https://github.com/RetroPie/retropie-splashscreens)
+- **Update RetroPie Splashscreens:** This updates the latest default splashscreens included with the RetroPie image from [retropie-splashscreens repo](https://github.com/RetroPie/retropie-splashscreens)

+- **Download RetroPie-Extra Splashscreens:** You can download a mass of user created splashscreens from the [retropie-splashscreens-extra](https://github.com/HerbFargus/retropie-splashscreens-extra) repository.
+Splashes will be placed in `/home/pi/RetroPie/splashscreens/retropie-extra`

 ## Video Splash Screens